Policies

 Independent Study

 Opportunities for independent study are available to graduate students.
-Registration in an independent study requires the student to submit a written proposal and obtain the approval of the sponsoring faculty, advisor, and program chair.
+Registration in an independent study requires the student to submit a written proposal and to obtain the approval of the sponsoring faculty, advisor, and program chair.
 Approved proposals must be submitted to the Sam Fox School Registrar's Office by the semester course add deadline.
 Proposals received after the deadline will not be considered.

 A maximum of 3 units can be taken per semester.
 Independent study cannot replace architectural design studios or other required courses.

-A maximum of 9 units may be applied to degree requirements from the following areas: physical education, lessons and/or independent studies.
+A maximum of 9 units may be applied to degree requirements from the following areas: physical education, lessons, and/or independent studies.

 Contact Info